10-6-pursuit/nested-loops-lab/readme.md

 ## Function Descriptions & Examples

-While most of the functions should have enough information in the comments to create the needed functionality, some additonal information is provided about some of the functions below.
+While most of the functions should have enough information in the comments to create the needed functionality, some additional information is provided about some of the functions below.

 ### getAllArtistNames()